scala-search/scaps/README.md

 The Scala Standard Library is a library dependency per default and does not need to be added in order to be indexed.

-If the Scaps service is not exposed at the default ports, the correct hostname can bet set by using
+If the Scaps control API is not exposed at the default ports, the correct hostname can bet set by using

-> `scapsHost := "localhost:80"`

-to set the location of the User API and

-> `scapsControlHost := "localhost:9000"`
+> `scapsControlHost in Scaps := "localhost:9000"`

 to set the location of the Control API.

 Finally, an index job can be started by running

-> `sbt scapsIndex`
+> `sbt scaps:run`

 An example project, that demonstrates the required project structure is also given in the `demoEnvironment` directory.